SWEGroup39/GatorChatApp/API_Documentation.md

 ### Syntax

-- There are currently two POST commands available:
+- There are currently three POST commands available:

     - **First Option: Create a User:**
         - This **POST** function creates a user in the users database and returns the user object back to the requester.